 Why International Wildlife Crews Choose Libanza Films

-- Strong relationships with Forest Department and authorities
+- Established relationships with Bangladesh Forest Department and permit authorities

 Film Fixer Sundarbans — Frequently Asked Questions

 Yes, with proper planning.
-Libanza Films coordinates armed forest guards, conducts wildlife risk assessments and plans around tide and weather conditions throughout the shoot.
+Libanza Films coordinates armed forest guards, conducts wildlife risk assessments for each filming zone, plans boat routes around tide schedules, and monitors weather and cyclone alerts throughout the shoot.
+Emergency evacuation planning is included for all multi-day Sundarbans productions.

 Talk to a Film Fixer in the Sundarbans